 A full book of abstracts is available here.

-Registration fees include lunch and refreshments.
+In-person registration fees include lunch and refreshments.
 If you have any special dietary requirements, please specify them when booking.

 If you would like to take advantage of the BSHM Member pricing, membership starts from just £18 a year and can be purchased via the BSHM website.